measurement-factory/EggTimer/README.md

 ## Configuration

 The bot is a GitHub [webhook](https://developer.github.com/webhooks/) (i.e., an HTTP server expecting requests from GitHub).
-To configure your GitHub repository to notify the bot, go to Settings-&gt;Webhooks and click the "Add webhook" button.

 ### GitHub configuration

+To configure your GitHub repository to notify the bot, go to Settings/Webhooks and click the "Add webhook" button.
+The corresponding dialog has the following options:

 * The "payload URL" is comprised of the "http" scheme, the host name or IP address of the server hosting the bot, bot port (`config::port`), and bot URL path (`config::github_webhook_path`) values.
 * The "Content type" field should be `application/json`.
-* The "secret" field should match bot `config::github_webhook_secret`.
+* The "secret" field should be a random string of characters matching bot `config::github_webhook_secret`.
-* The bot needs to receive `Pull request`, `Pull request review`, and `Status` events.
+* The bot needs to receive `Pull request review`, `Push`, `Pull request`, and `Status` events.

 ### Bot configuration

-The bot loads its configuration from `./config.json`.
+The bot loads its configuration from the configuration file named as the first command-line parameter (or `./config.json` by default).
 You may use `config-example.json` to bootstrap your configuration.

 All configuration fields are required.

-*Field* | *Description* | *example*
+*Field* | *Description* | *Example*
 --- | --- | ---
 *github_username* | The bot uses this GitHub user account for all GitHub communications, including target branch updates.
 This user needs to have write access to the repository.| "github_bot_username"
-*github_token* | An authentication token generated for the associated `config::github_bot_username`. | "425af12a0743502b322e93a015bcf868e324d56a"
+*github_token* | An authentication token generated for the associated `config::github_bot_username`. | "425a..."
 *github_webhook_path* | GitHub webhook URL path. | "/egg-timer"
-*github_webhook_secret* | A random secret string to be used here and in the GitHub webhook configuration. | "7205c3fe23514f172f8816b42159bd3f1959f61e"
+*github_webhook_secret* | A random secret string to be used here and in the GitHub webhook configuration. | "72fe..."
 *host* | The bot listens for GitHub requests on this IP address.
-If empty string, the bot will listen on all available IP interfaces. | ""
+Given an empty string, the bot listens on all available IP interfaces. | ""
-*port* | The bot listens for GitHub requests on this TCP port. | 7777 *repo* | The name of the GitHub repository that the bot should serve. | "squid" *owner* | The owner (a person or organization) of the GitHub repository. | "squid-cache" *dry_run*| A boolean option to enable read-only, no-modifications mode where the bot logs pull requests selected for merging but skips further merging steps.| false
+*port* | The bot listens for GitHub requests on this TCP port. | 7777 *repo* | The name of the GitHub repository that the bot should serve. | "squid" *owner* | The owner (a person or organization) of the GitHub repository. | "squid-cache" *dry_run*| A boolean option to enable read-only, no-modifications mode where the bot logs pull requests selected for merging but skips further merging steps, including PR labeling and commit tagging | false
 *skip_merge*| A boolean option to enable no-final-modifications mode where the bot performs all the merging steps up to (and not including) the target branch update.
 Eligible PRs are merged into and tested on the staging branch but are never merged into their target branches. | false
-*staging_branch* | The name of the staging branch. | auto *necessary_approvals* | The minimal number of "core" developers required for a PR to become eligible for merging.
+*staging_branch* | The name of the bot-maintained git branch used for testing PR changes as if they were merged into their target branch. | auto
+*necessary_approvals* | The minimal number of core developers required for a PR to be merged.
 PRs with fewer votes are not merged, regardless of their age. | 1
 *voting_delay_min*| The minimum merging age of a PR.
 Younger PRs are not merged, regardless of the number of votes.
-PR age is measured in hours from the PR creation time. | 48
+PR age is measured in hours since the PR creation time. | 48
 *sufficient_approvals* | The minimal number of core developers required for a PR to be merged fast (i.e., without waiting for `config::voting_delay_max`) | 2
 *voting_delay_max* | The maximum merging age of a PR that has fewer than `config::sufficient_approvals` votes.
-PR age is measured in hours from the PR creation time. | 240
+PR age is measured in hours since the PR creation time. | 240
-*logger_params* | JSON-formatted parameter list, passed to the [bunyan](https://github.com/trentm/node-bunyan#constructor-api) library constructor. | { "name" : "eggtimer", "streams" : [ { "type": "rotating-file", "path": "./eggtimer.log", "period": "1d", "count": 3 } ]
+*logger_params* | A JSON-formatted parameter list for the [Bunyan](https://github.com/trentm/node-bunyan) logging library [constructor](https://github.com/trentm/node-bunyan#constructor-api). | <pre>{<br>    "name": "eggtimer",<br>    "streams": [ ... ]<br>}</pre>

 ## Caveats